hackle/blogger/src/raw/no-loss-serializer.md

 ```
 That is, **EVEN IF** str has extra information that's not deserialize-able!

-Of course also this - already true for most serializers
+Of course also this - already true (or almost) for most serializers
 ```
 object == deserialize (serialize object)
 ```